Emily's first three weeks with EA in Japan

 By the time the training ended, everyone felt prepared for the exam.
 We celebrated finishing up our training with an organised Karaoke night.
 Karaoke in Japan consists of private rooms, fully equipped with a great karaoke system and couches.
 In most Japanese Karaoke places, you order food and drink using a phone on the wall which connects to reception so all you need to worry about that night is what song to sing.
 It's something you just have to experience in the birthplace of Karaoke, Japan.

-After all the hard work, it pays off with another organised celebration with everyone from the EA crew.
+All the hard work paid off with another organised celebration with everyone from the EA crew.
 It was also a nice way to say goodbye as people start moving into their new ski school accommodation.